KCA’s Journey Since 1976

 2021-2023: Major Project Wins and Expansion Across the Southeast and Texas

 KCA continued its growth trajectory with several key milestones.
 In 2021, KCA began design and Owner’s Representative services for the Cape Coral Bridge Replacement in Lee County, creating a signature gateway for the City of Cape Coral through the replacement of the westbound span and widening of the eastbound span.
 The following year, KCA secured its first South Carolina win with the SCDOT Bridge Preservation contract, marking an important foothold in a new state.
-In 2023, KCA expanded westward, opening its first Texas design office in Dallas under the leadership of Cliff Hall, PE.
+In 2023, KCA expanded westward, opening its first Texas design office in Dallas.

 Today: Celebrating Nearly 50 Years of Growth and Innovation

-As KCA enters its 50th year, the firm has grown from a three-person startup in Tampa to a team of more than 410 professionals across nearly 15 offices in four states.
+As KCA enters its 50th year, the firm has grown from a three-person startup in Tampa to a team of 400+ professionals and nearly 20 offices in four states.
 With 12 specialized service lines and a reputation for quality, integrity, and responsiveness, KCA continues to be a trusted consultant for numerous clients across the Southeast.
 Our recent success with the award-winning Sanibel Causeway Emergency Repairs project stands as a testament to our reliability, technical excellence, and ability to deliver when it matters most.

 A Culture Built on Integrity + People